ABRG-Models/BarrelEmerge/scripts/README.md

 This runs three simulations; the simulation whose results are presented in Fig. 1 and those shown in Fig. 4.
 Examine this script to see how to run the simulations one by one.
-You'll get a sense of how long the other scripts will take by running the 41N2M_thalguide_Fig4cd.json simulation and timing it (this one runs for 30000 steps, like most of the scripted simulations; the Fig 1 sim runs for 50000 steps).
+You'll get a sense of how long the other scripts will take by timing the 41N2M_thalguide_Fig4cd.json simulation (it runs for 30000 steps, like most of the scripted simulations whereas the Fig 1 sim runs for 50000 steps).

 ### paramexplore_comp2.sh

 Runs the Fig 1 simulation 216 times with different values of the parameters D, epsilon(aka F) and alpha/beta.
 Care!
-This will take about a day on a fast computer, because it runs 216 simulations.
+This will take about a day on a fast computer.

 ### multirun_anoiseless.sh, multirun_anoise.sh and multirun_comp2.sh